cameronprattedwards/ko-data/README.md

 There are some other fancy things in here that deserve more documentation, like the fact that you can define a payload parser within your repository, and if you throw within that parser, it will cause the returned promise to be rejected.

+The real genius of ko-data is simply that it handles AJAX response parsing declaratively.
+In the case of dates, for example, you specify that an entity property is a Date, and the property will be set to a date, even if it's an ISO string that comes back from the server.

 Some gotchas:

 1. Make sure you define RequireJS with keys of "ko-data", "knockout", and "jquery", mapping to your respective ko-data, knockout, and jquery lib files.
 1. It currently handles only shallow entities - no entities within entities.

+To come:
+1. Custom types
+1. Web sockets repo
+1. Entities within entities

+To see how it works, check out the []